conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 ## Conclusions

-SDL2 is a powerful library with an easy to use API which allows C++ developers of all skill levels access to quickly making graphical interfaces.
+SDL2 is a powerful library with an easy to use API which allows C and C++ developers of all skill levels access to quickly making graphical interfaces.

+With this we covered, install SDL, setting up our project, and running our very first game!
+That game is a great starting point with a basic window, image, game controls and render loop, and event text.
+This gave us a simple "game" where we can move our Conan 2.0 cube around the window.

+If you want to continue, adding more object and detecting the intersection would be a great addition.

 So, what are you waiting for?
 Dive in, play around with SDL2, and see how it jives with your own project!

 ### Bonus Material